jmswaney/thesis/source/13_Protocol.md

 olfactory bulb and the cerebellum.
 The stained hemisphere was then incubated in a RI-matching solution and imaged using a custom axially-swept LSFM system equipped with a 3.6x/0.2 objective (Special Optics).
-The resulting voxel width and depth are 1.8 μm and 2.0 μm, respectively.
+The resulting voxel width and depth are 1.8 µm and 2.0 µm, respectively.
 Although only one animal was involved in preparing the example dataset, our image processing protocol has been tested on over 15 intact mouse brain hemispheres from separate animals.
 All experimental protocols were approved by the MIT Institutional Animal Care and